-E finance for Digital and Financial Investments
+E finance for Digital and Financial Investments "the Company"

-- E finance for Digital and Financial Investments "The company" was established in the name of Raya for Technology of Operating Financial Institutions Company, and the name has been modified to the Operating Technology of Financial Institutions E-Finance Company-S.A.E- an Egyptian joint stock company Giza Commercial Registry No. 15026 on 08/06/2005 in accordance with the provisions of Law No. 8 of 1997 Law of Guarantees And investment incentives, as amended by Law No. 72 of 2017 and Law No. 159 of 1981 and its excutive regulations. - Then the name was changed to E-Finance for Technology Solutions an Egyptian joint stock company on 24/12/2020. - Then the name was changed to E-Finance for daigital and financial investments-an Egyptian joint stock company on 29/03/2021. - The duration of the company is twenty-five years, starting from the date of registration in the commercial register. - The company's headquarters: Building No. A3B 82 Smart Village Kilo 28 Cairo-Alexandria Desert Road Giza.
+- The Company was established in the name of Raya for Technology of Operating Financial Institutions Company, and the name has been modified to the Operating Technology of Financial Institutions E-Finance Company-S.A.E- an Egyptian joint stock Company Giza Commercial Registry No. 15026 on 08/06/2005 in accordance with the provisions of Law No. 8 of 1997 Law of Guarantees And investment incentives, as amended by Law No. 72 of 2017 and Law No. 159 of 1981 and its excutive regulations. - The duration of the Company is twenty-five years, starting from August 10, 2005 the date of registration in the commercial register. - The Company's headquarters: Building No. A3B 82 Smart Village Kilo 28 Cairo-Alexandria Desert Road Giza.

-The Group's Ownership structure is a s the follows:-
+The Company's Ownership structure is a s the follows:-

-Shareholder Equity Ratio Countery
+Shareholder Equity Ratio Country

-Saudi Egyptian Investment Company 25.7% Saudi
+Saudi Egyptian Investment Company 25.75% Saudi

-The National Investment Bank 21.8% Egypt
+The National Investment Bank 21.81% Egypt

-Banque Misr 6.7% Egypt
+Banque Misr 6.69% Egypt

-Egypt banks company for technological 6.7% Egypt
+Egypt banks Company for technological 6.7% Egypt

-Egyptian company for Investment Projects 6.7% Egypt
+Egyptian Company for Investment Projects 6.7% Egypt

 National Bank of Egypt 6.7% Egypt

-Public Shares and Others 25.7% Egypt
+Public Shares and Others 25.65%

 100%